Oatlands House, Parramatta 1833-40

 2. What is known?

 Oatlands House is located north-east of Parramatta on a slight hill facing south east and overlooking Vineyard Creek, which flows south into the Parramatta River.
-It is presently a popular wedding venue, and located on the grounds of the Oatlands Gold Course.
+It is presently a popular wedding venue, and located on the grounds of the Oatlands Golf Course.
 The house is therein dated 1823, though it is suspected that refinement of the date of the construction of elements of the property as it presently exists is required.
 It could be said that this process of reassessment was started on 20 April 2023 when Shirley posted the following information on his Facebook page, along with a collection of recent photographs of the house and landscaped surrounds:

 The Sydney suburb previously known as West Dundas was renamed Oatlands in 1991, the name deriving from an historic house – now known as Oatlands House - built in the 1830s by Lieutenant Percy Simpson (1787-1877).
 A Canadian who had migrated to New South Wales in 1822, Simpson was granted land and built Oatlands House after being posted to Parramatta as Superintendent of Roads.
 In about 1838, the house was bought by James Brindley Bettington (1797-1857), a businessman who came to New South Wales in 1827 to establish a branch of his family’s mercantile office.
 In the 1840s the house was extended by Ambrose Hallen, at one time New South Wales Colonial Architect.
-According to information on the Caroline Simpson Library website (Museums of History NSW), Oatlands House “is regarded as a significant indicator of Hallen’s work in private practice and one of the few surviving examples of his domestic work”.
+According to information on the Caroline Simpson Library website (Museums of History New South Wales), Oatlands House “is regarded as a significant indicator of Hallen’s work in private practice and one of the few surviving examples of his domestic work”.
 The estate remained in Bettington family ownership in 1926.
 Located 3 kilometres north-east of Parramatta’s CBD, the house is now used as a function centre.
 Its surrounding land consists of the Oatlands Golf Course, opened in 1931.
 While it can be approached by walking past the course’s clubhouse, Oatlands House also has a separate entrance at 42 Bettington Road.
 The hillside adjacent to the house commands distant views of the building towers of Parramatta and Olympic Park.

-The detail therein was sourced, in part, from the Museums of History NSW record.
+The detail therein was sourced, in part, from the Museums of History New South Wales record.
 That site also contained a collection of six sepia toned photographs of the building and grounds dating from 1927, prior to its recent restoration and a year after it was sold by the Bettington family, following their occupation of it as a family residence since 1840.
 The above summary history may appear comprehensive, and suggest that, at present, all that needs to be known about the house is actually known.
-But the dating of its construction to a somewhat vague "the 1830s" or the earlier 1823 is enough to suggest that further research is required.
+But the dating of its construction to a somewhat vague "the 1830s" or the earlier 1823 is enough to suggest that further research is desirable.
 A web page for the Oatlands House reception centre dated May 2004 and archived on the Internet Archive site, provides additional information:

 Oatlands House 1823 - History

 Oatlands was a grant in 1823.
 The house was built in the 1830s by Captain Percy Simpson, an army officer and former Governor of Paxos.
 He came to Australia in 1822 to take up an appointment as commandant of the convicts’ settlement at Wellington.
 (The Bathurst Wellington Road was known as Simpson’s Road because of the frequent trips by Mr Simpson in his gig).
 Simpson became Superintendent of the Great North Road and later the Colony’s Crown Lands Commissioner.
-One of his sons, Sir George Bowen Simpson, born at Oatlands became the Judge of the colony at the age of 28.
+One of his sons, Sir George Bowen Simpson, born at Oatlands, became the Judge of the colony at the age of 28.

 In 1840 Oatlands was sold to James Brindley Bettington, who reached Sydney in 1827 preceded by a memorial from the London firm of John Bettington & Sons to Viscount Goderich, informing him that one of the partners was to reside in the Colony.
 He was to be provided with funds to make cash advancements to the Colonists on the security of the wool intended for England, to assist the infant settlement to promote the growth of wool in New South Wales.
 The memorial was transmitted to Governor Darling, together with a request for a grant of lands.
 Bettington started a business in George Street with wharves at Darling Harbour.
 He became interested in sheep breeding with William Lawson, the explorer, whose daughter he married and who was the first bride to be carried over the threshold of Oatlands House.
 James Brindley Bettington started a Merino stud with high class Saxon stock, later improved with Silesian Rams.
 This stud was one of the foundation studs of the Australian Wool Industry.
 He added to his estates, represented pastoral districts in the Legislative Council and on his death in 1857 his son James Brindley the second inherited his estate.
 The son and family continued to reside at Oatlands until he died in 1915 at the age of 78.

 Oatlands House was originally a low sandstone cottage with flagstone verandahs and courtyards as they exist today.
 The original kitchen and servants quarters still stand today.
 In 1840, architect Ambrose Hallen built the two storey additions joining the two buildings.
 This beautifully elliptical central block with curving verandah, columns, lantern recesses, etc are the original drawing, dining and morning rooms.
 Built by convict labour, the floors are made from cedar grown on the property and the sandstone quarried nearby.
 Oatlands still have fine cellars reputedly used for the storage of rum during Rum Traffics Era and one can imagine them also being used for chastisement of difficult convicts.
 The small pool in the old courtyard was built from uncovered cells, the marble fireplaces were brought on the convict ships from England.
-A marble fireplace has been obtained from the home of Conan Doyle, of Sherlock Holmes fame, to replace a similar one removed from Oatlands House by vandals.
+A marble fireplace has been obtained from the home of [Sir Arthur] Conan Doyle, of Sherlock Holmes fame, to replace a similar one removed from Oatlands House by vandals.

 Oatlands appears to have been named after Oatlands Park in England, close to the land of Lord Dundas, after whom this area is named.
-His memorial stands in St. Pauls Cathedral in London.
+His memorial stands in St. Paul's Cathedral in London.
 Theory that the name was derived from the first sowing of the oats grown in Australia is not confirmed but the Mitchell Library does record that wines from Oatlands vineyards won a prize in France in the 1860s.

 A similarly archived website for the Oatlands Golf Club also contains important details of the early history and ownership of Oatlands House.
 Some of that history is summarised and expanded upon in the following Chronology.